John's nerd corner

 I don't think our school mindset prepares us very well for reviewing art, however.
 Generally my experience with school is that they want you to do things a certain way, and they have specific requirements you're supposed to meet, and as long as you meet those requirements, you get the full grade.
 But there's no rubric for art.
 Ok, so you want to be "entertaining" maybe.
 But that's so subjective.
 Not everyone is even entertained by the same things.
 And furthermore, a lot of art is not even primarily trying to entertain.
 There are other feelings to explore.
 But let's say you meet the bar of "being super fun to watch."
 Does that really make for a masterpiece?
 It's up for each critic to decide for themselves.

 The internet may have an unspoken and dorky obsession with establishing definitive rankings for every single piece of media in existence (why else do people just bring up how movies or shows are bad totally unprompted so often?) but I think that we should stop holding on to the idea of consensus so strongly.
-Different critics have different perspectives because they have different experience, and if you actually listen to what they have to say, who knows?
-Maybe it can change the way we think about a piece of art.
+Different critics have different perspectives because they have different life experience, and if you actually listen to what they have to say, who knows?
+Maybe listening to different voices can change the way we all think about art.

 But enough about all that.
 Let me give you the summary of how I use the 10-point scale.